Robdboer/Multilingual-Feature-Extractors/README.md

 ## Usage

-The new feature extractors are defined under 'multilingual' in [`asreviewcontrib/models/multilingual.py`](asreviewcontrib/models/multilingual.py) and can be used in a simulation.
+The feature extractors are defined in [`asreviewcontrib/models`](asreviewcontrib/models) and can be used in a simulation.

 ```bash
 asreview simulate benchmark:van_de_Schoot_2017 -e [Extractor_Model] -m svm